syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 ## Enable Zooming

-To enable the zooming and panning in the chart, create an instance of [ChartZoomPanBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html) and add it to the `Behaviors` collection of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).
+To enable the zooming and panning in the chart, create an instance of [ChartZoomPanBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html) and set it to the `ZoomPanBehavior` property of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).

 {% tabs %}